bkamins/JuliaForDataAnalysis/README.md

 ## Organization of the code

 The codes for each chapter are stored in files named *chXX.jl*, where *XX* is chapter number.
+The exceptions are

-The only exception is chapter 14, where additionally a separate *ch14_server.jl* is present along with *ch14.jl* (the reason is that in this chapter we create a web service and the *ch14_server.jl* contains the server-side code that should be run in a separate Julia process).
+* chapter 14, where additionally a separate *ch14_server.jl* is present along with *ch14.jl* (the reason is that in this chapter we create a web service and the *ch14_server.jl* contains the server-side code that should be run in a separate Julia process);
+* appendix A, where the file name used is *appA.txt* because it also contains other instructions than only Julia code (in particular package manager mode instructions).

 Solutions to the exercises that are presented in appendix B in the book are stored in *appB.jl* file.
 These solutions assume that they are